 The specials all sounded delicious.
 There were a few pasta dishes and a fish curry that piqued my interest.
 There was no gluten free pasta and sadly, the curry sauce was not gluten free, so I opted for the Atlantic lobster.
 Even with my casein intolerance, a little clarified butter on the side is fine.

-I went with cod tongues and scrunchions for my starter.
+I went with deep fried cod tongues and scrunchions for my starter.
 Newfoundland is arguably the cod fishing capital of the world and cod tongues are a local delicacy.
 Fun fact: ships from Europe have fished the shores of Newfoundland for centuries.
 Portugal Cove, a few kilometers northwest of St. John’s, appears on maps as early as 1630 and was named for the Portuguese who visited annually to fish.
 The French and English dominated St. John’s.

 The cod tongues did not disappoint.
 They came piping hot with a delicate crispy batter.
 The meat is white in color and a little denser in texture than a fish filet.
 Amazing!
 Scrunchions are little bits of fried pork rinds.
 They add a more robust flavor to the delicacy of the cod tongues.
 They complement the dish well but honestly, I would have been happy with just the cod.